openware/kaigara/README.md

 KAIGARA_SCOPES=private kai dump
 ```

-Then will be dumped only *private* secrets from the same app.
+The env var would override the file config and only *private* secrets will be dumped from the configured app.

 With `kai` tool you can also redefine vars by passing values to parameters, so if we will continue with previous command: